cyberbebebe/cs2-profit-checker/README.md

 ## Supported Marketplaces: **CSFloat, DMarket, Skinport, Buff163, BuffMarket, CSMoney Market & Youpin**

-This browser extension aggregates transaction history from multiple marketplaces, matches buy/sell pairs using crafted item signatures, calculates total wallet balance and generates precise **Profit** and **Tax-ready** reports in Excel and JSON formats.

 ## 🔍 What it does?

 - Checks if you're logged in on selected marketplaces